$k$-torsionfree modules and Frobenius extensions: modules of G-dimension zero

 {\bf Acknowledgements}

-The authors thank Professor Xiao-Wu Chen for his helpful suggestions.
-The author was supported by NFSC (No.11871071) and Project of University Natural Science Research of Anhui Province (No.KJ2019A0007).
+The author thanks Professor Xiao-Wu Chen for his helpful suggestions.
+This work is supported by the National Natural Science Foundation of China (No.12371015).
+The author thanks the referee for very useful suggestions and comments.